 7. Call an Attorney

 After managing their wellness, injured parties may wish to speak to an attorney.
-An experienced auto injury attorney will negotiate with insurance companies and might secure a greater settlement than initially offered.
+An experienced attorney will negotiate with insurance companies and might secure a greater settlement than initially offered.
 Likewise, an attorney can pursue damages against the responsible party and help the injured obtain justice.